YHKok/tp/docs/UserGuide.md

 ### View session: `viewsession`

-View the session(s) of the specified day from the address book.
+View the session(s) of the specified day from EduConnect.

 The sessions will be returned in order, sorted by earliest start date.